joostderuijter/tigerbeetle/docs/internals/ARCHITECTURE.md

 that number of objects and enters the main event loop.
 After startup, no new objects are created.
 Therefore no dynamic memory allocation or deallocation is needed.

-This is different form truly static allocation of some embedded systems.
+This is different from truly static allocation of some embedded systems.
 TigerBeetle doesn't use global statics (`.bss` section) for allocation and memory usage depends on the runtime CLI arguments.

 This is also different from arena allocation.
 Some systems allocate a fixed-sized arena at the start